mudasserbinqaiser/Airbnb-Data-Science-and-Machine-Learning-Project/README.md

 # Airbnb-Data-Science-and-Machine-Learning-Project
 "What are the factors and features of a listing that make an Airbnb listing more expensive?"
 That is the question this project aims to answer.

-We started of by collecting data of listings in Seattle from Kaggle.
-Then, we cleaned the data to a useful format for data analysis.
-We then did Exploratory Analysis on the data by focusing on 3 sub-problems:
+I started of by collecting data of Airbnb listings from Kaggle.
+Then, I cleaned the data to a useful format for data analysis.
+Then I did Exploratory Analysis on the data by focusing on 3 sub-problems:

 1. What are the features of a property that affect its price?
 2. Are there particular neighborhoods where Airbnb listings fetch higher prices?
 3. Does textual data in the summary and sentiments of reviews affect price?

+I also answered questions like:

+1. Can you spot any major differences in the Airbnb market between neighborhoods?
+2. Are you able to identify any trends or seasonality in the review data?

 Afterwards, we did Machine Learning on the data by adopting 4 different **Regression** models for our regression problem.
 They were: